noofny/pet-rego-challenge/README.md

 # Usage

 I recommend using Postman to access the API.
-There are both environment and endpoint confis you can import included in this repo under the /config folder.
+There are both environment and endpoint config you can import included in this repo under the /config folder.
 There is a discovery endpoint which responds at the root of the API with links which should be enough to get you going.

 To access the discovery endpoint simply fire a GET request off to;